 The JPB's Lead Scheduler left the PCEP on June 2, 2022 and a replacement was hired.
 However, the new Lead Scheduler will be leaving the project in August, and a replacement has not been identified.
 The PCEP team is now using an Integrated Master Schedule (IMS) as recommended by the PMOC.
-The schedule is still being refined.
-The latest version is June 2022 with a July 1, 2022 data date and incorporates BBII's updated schedule which combines Segments 3 and 4 into Interim Milestone 1.
+The schedule is still being compiled and refined; the latest version is August 2022 with a September 1, 2022 data date.
+This IMS incorporates BBII's updated schedule which combines Segments 3 and 4 into Interim Milestone 1.
 Attachment G - Project Milestones / Key Events shows the current projected dates for completion of various significant project activities.

 The PCEP team received, reviewed and accepted BBII's re-baselined schedule for the remaining Electrification contract work as part of the Global Settlement process.
 The PMOC received a copy of an updated P6 schedule titled "PCEP July 2021 RB Schedule Rev 1 (11.23.21)" on December 1, 2021.
 The transmittal indicates that the file is for the accepted revised baseline schedule for the global settlement.
 The PCEP team states that the July 2021 version of the BBII schedule was used for re-baselining because that was the version that had been most closely examined by the parties during their negotiation of the signals and other related activities.
-The JPB has accepted with comments BBII's June 2022 schedule updates.
+The JPB has accepted with comments BBII's August 2022 schedule updates; the September 2022 update is under review.

-The PCEP team has accepted a re-baselined schedule from Stadler for the completion of the EMU order.
-Stadler's re-baselined schedule has been converted into P6 format and has been incorporated into the IPS.
-JPB is currently forecasting commencement of Revenue Service with its new EMUs between April 1 and July 1, 2024.
+The PCEP team accepted a re-baselined schedule from Stadler for the completion of the EMU order.
+Stadler's re-baselined schedule was converted into P6 format and has been incorporated into the IPS.
+Stadler notified the JPB in August 2022 that it was experiencing new supply chain issues which will delay the delivery of some trainsets currently in assembly.
+The JPB has requested that Stadler update its current schedule to reflect this most recent problem.
+The JPB is currently forecasting commencement of Revenue Service with its new EMUs in June 2024.